Baby-Monitor-Simulator/.github/profile/README.md

    cd C:\Users\<YourUsername>\Desktop\microservices-dev

 2. Build the application using .\mvnw clean packages -DskipTests if this doesn't work go to Maven > lifecycle > package.
+The Jar generated in your Target folder will be used by the docker container to hot-reload while working on code.

+3. Start the Docker Desktop application

+4. Build the first Dockerfile locally.
+Run the docker command:  docker-compose -f docker-compose.dev.yml build (if you are running into issues, you can rebuild the image after troubleshooting and using  docker-compose -f docker-compose.dev.yml build --no-cache this makes the docker image download all dependencies again rather than what has already been downloaded previously)

-3. Start the Services: Use the following command to start the microservices defined in the docker-compose.dev.yml file: docker-compose -f docker-compose.dev.yml up
+5. Start the Services: Use the following command to start the microservices defined in the docker-compose.dev.yml file: docker-compose -f docker-compose.dev.yml up

      The -f flag tells docker-compose to use a specific file.
 In this case, it's a file solely used for development.
 You might ask why: This setup of docker points the docker container to the application we're